jessebmurray/COVID-19/README.md

 # COVID-19 ML and Visualizations

-## Using Random Forests and Gradient Boosting to predict COVID-19 cases per 100,000 within each US county from 2018 census data
+## Using machine learning to predict COVID-19 cases within each US county from 2018 US Census data

-Date of most recent COVID-19 cases per 100,000: May 16, 2020
+Most recent COVID-19 confirmed cases data: May 16, 2020

+In this project, I applied gradient boosted decision trees to 2018 US Census data to predict the number of confirmed COVID-19 cases per 100,000 within each US county.
+I then identified the counties with the biggest negative residuals, in other words, the counties for which the model most over-predicted the prevalence of COVID-19.
+These counties can then be considered the 'luckiest' counties, as they have fared much better than would be predicted from their US census data.
+Or perhaps, testing may need to be expanded in these counties, as they may have far more cases than currently reported.

+### Model Performance

 ![](plots/xgb_performance.png)

+The model predictions signifi

 ![](plots/prediction_errors.png)